hassan-anees/hassananees/src/content/posts/automation-anthology-exchange-mobile-device-management-via-azure-automation-accounts.md

 ---
 author: Hassan Anees
-title: "Atomic Automations: Exchange Mobile Device Management via Azure Automation Accounts"
+title: "Atomic Automations: Exchange Mobile Device Management with Azure Automation Accounts"
-description: Mobile device management
+description: I'm going to walk you through how you can use Azure Automation Accounts to tap into Exchange Online.
+This will help everything from day-to-day tasks to more sensitive IR related procedures.Mobile device management can becomes ardous when dealing with a batch of users
 pubDate: 2025-08-17
 draft: true
 ---